akostrik/CPP_module_42/README.md

 * you could pass the address, instead of dereferenced value as a parameter
 * **template specialization** defines a behaviour that is different from the standard template
-* **class template** is not a class, it is a template used to create classes ** can be overloaded
+* **class template** is not a class, it is a template used to create classes
-* a templated class / function is the equivalent of (before compiling) copying and pasting the block of code, and replacing the template parameter with the actual one (templates are compile-time construct)
+* is compile-time construct: a templated class / function = before compiling replacing the template parameter with the actual one
+* can be overloaded

 ## Iterator
 * an object pointing to some element in a range of elements